De Havilland Mosquito: Inception of the de Havilland fast bomber

 On 12 December, the Vice-Chief of the Air Staff, Director General of Research and Development, and the Air Officer Commanding-in-Chief (AOC-in-C) of RAF Bomber Command met to finalise the design and decide how to fit it into the RAF's aims.
 The AOC-in-C would not accept an unarmed bomber, but insisted on its suitability for reconnaissance missions with F8 or F24 cameras.
 After company representatives, the ministry, and the RAF's operational commands examined a full-scale mock-up at Hatfield on 29 December 1939, the project received backing.
 This was confirmed on 1 January 1940, when Freeman chaired a meeting with Geoffrey de Havilland, John Buchanan (Deputy of Aircraft Production), and John Connolly (Buchanan's chief of staff).
-De Havilland claimed the DH.98 was the "fastest bomber in the world ... it must be useful".
+De Havilland claimed the DH.98 was the "fastest bomber in the world… it must be useful".
 Freeman supported it for RAF service, ordering a single prototype for an unarmed bomber to specification B.1/40/dh, which called for a light bomber/reconnaissance aircraft powered by two 1280 hp Rolls-Royce RM3SM (an early designation for the Merlin 21) with ducted radiators, capable of carrying a 1000 lb bomb load.
 The aircraft was to have a speed of 400 mph at 24000 ft and a cruising speed of 325 mph at 26500 ft with a range of 1500 mi at 25000 ft on full tanks.
 Maximum service ceiling was to be 32000 ft.

 On 1 March 1940, Air Marshal Roderic Hill issued a contract under Specification B.1/40, for 50 bomber-reconnaissance variants of the DH.98; this contract included the prototype, which was given the factory serial E-0234.
 In May 1940, specification F.21/40 was issued, calling for a long-range fighter armed with four 20 mm cannon and four .303 machine guns in the nose, after which de Havilland was authorised to build a prototype of a fighter version of the DH.98.
-After debate, it was decided that this prototype, given the military serial number W4052, was to carry airborne interception (AI) Mk IV equipment as a day and night fighter.
+After debate, it was decided that this prototype, given the military serial number W4052, was to carry aircraft interception (AI) Mk IV radar equipment as both a day fighter and night fighter.
 By June 1940, the DH.98 had been named "Mosquito".
 Having the fighter variant kept the Mosquito project alive, as doubts remained within the government and Air Ministry regarding the usefulness of an unarmed bomber, even after the prototype had shown its capabilities.